micro/micro/doc/architecture.md

 Auth addresses authentication and authorization of services and users.
 The default implementation is Oauth2 with an additional policy engine coming soon.
 This is the best way to authenticate users and service to service calls using a centralised authority.
-Security is a first class citizen in a microservice platform.
+Security is a first class citizen in a microservice OS.

 ### Config